 As Romain tries to help the mysterious woman, the situation takes a dark turn as she stabs herself, as we witness Romain struggling to process what’s happening while trying to avoid both authorities and the wrath of his father.

-The film transitions to Romain’s girlfriend, Anais (Pavy), picking him up for a night out with their friends, and despite his attempts to act normal and enjoy the party, strange symptoms begin to emerge.
+The film then transitions to Romain’s girlfriend, Anais (Pavy), picking him up for a night out with their friends, and despite his attempts to act normal and enjoy the party, strange symptoms begin to emerge.

-Laurie Pavy is particular brilliant as Anais, as she brings a raw vulnerability to her character, conveying disbelief, fear, and eventual resignation as the situation spirals out of control, helping to make the horror feel deeply personal, and her emotional switches and ability to navigate these emotions creates a character who feels fully realized, and through her, the horror becomes something much more than just external threats.
+Laurie Pavy is particularly brilliant as Anais, as she brings a raw vulnerability to her character, conveying disbelief, fear, and eventual resignation as the situation spirals out of control, helping to make the horror feel deeply personal,

-Unlike many zombie films, MadS doesn’t focus on large scale destruction or societal collapse, but instead, it zeroes in on a small group of characters navigating an outbreak on an intimate, ground-level scale, and rather than showing the collapse of entire cities or mass panic, MadS keeps the story tightly centered on the characters’ immediate experiences, highlighting their interactions, struggles, and evolving relationships as they face an increasingly dire situation.
+Unlike many zombie films, MadS doesn’t focus on large scale destruction or societal collapse, but instead, it zeroes in on a small group of characters navigating an outbreak on an intimate, ground-level scale, and than showing the collapse of entire cities or mass panic.

 Whether it's through tight, claustrophobic shots that trap the characters in their escalating nightmare or wide, open frames that highlight the isolation and despair they face, the visual storytelling is very well crafted.

-Overall, MadS is an intense, visually gripping horror experience that's chaotic, suspenseful, and full of surprises that I highly recommend you watch.
+MadS is an intense, visually gripping horror experience that's chaotic, suspenseful, and full of surprises that I highly recommend you watch.

-It's bold, it's chaotic and you won't want to look away.
 [Mads on IMDB] [Where to watch MadS]

 Read some more horror movie reviews: